 We ask that no more than four (4) people be in your baby’s room, quietly, at a time.
 Other visitors may wait in the Family Lounge.
 Visit our visitors page for more information for visitors and guests.

 All personal belongings and bedding should be kept in the wardrobe, the cabinet, and the 3-drawer nightstand.
 Please refrain from keeping personal belongings on the counter, with the exception of pumping supplies and bottles.

-There is a Family Center on the 2nd floor that is available to your family as a place to spend time away from the unit.
+The Family Center on the 2nd floor is available to your family as a place to spend time away from the unit.
 Visit the Family Center page to learn more about the programs and services offered.
 The weekly Family Center schedule is also posted in the Family Lounge on the information board across from the laundry room.